opengisch/QField-docs/en/field-work/digitize.rst

 Deleting features is only possible in digitize mode.

-To delete a feature, identify it first and tap the trash icon.
+To delete a feature, identify it first by a short tap on it.
+Then select it with a long press in the identification list, select further features to delete if you want and click the trash button to confirm the deletion.

 Edit features
 =============